mgalloy/knowledge/yum.md

 ## Install a package

-You need to be root to `install` a package:
+You need to be root to install packages:

 	$ sudo yum install gcc-gfortran